Updated November 2018

-I have so many clients that are parents to young children or simply stain prone.
+I have so many clients who are parents to young children or simply stain prone.
 Their biggest frustrations are silk, white, and ‘dry-clean only’ garments.
-Whites and silks easily stain, while too much ‘dry-clean only’ can be a headache.
+Whites and silks stain easily, while too much ‘dry-clean only’ can be a headache.
 Some of them only wear t-shirts and jeans for fear of destroying anything more interesting.

 What To Wear If You’re Stain Prone

 Prints are fantastic for the stain prone.
 A bit of food or wine here or there, and no one needs to be the wiser.
-Sometimes it is hidden by the pattern, other times it even looks apart of the pattern.
+Sometimes it’s hidden by the pattern, other times it looks like part of the pattern.
 You can even get away with wearing silk if you have a really vivacious print.
 The more colors in the print, the better.

 Items with a large percentage of cotton wash beautifully.
 Cotton is famous for this.
 It handles harsh cleaning wonderfully, and seems to get better the more you beat the crap out of it.
 Linen blends can also be an asset for the stain prone.

 Putting It To The Test